-Becoming a nurse practitioner in Virginia involves a good deal of education, hands-on experience, and licensure examinations.
+Becoming a nurse practitioner in Virginia involves a good deal of education and hands-on, practical experience, culminating in a graduate degree and a licensure examination.
 Students graduating from high school should expect to spend a minimum of 6 additional years in school in order to obtain NP licensure.
 Most nurses end up taking longer on the path because they choose to practice as an RN before pursuing the graduate studies necessary to become nurse practitioners.

 After graduating high school, aspiring nurse practitioners should study for an undergraduate degree in nursing.
 It is expeditious to earn a Bachelor of Science in Nurse (BSN) at this point, although an Associate Degree in Nursing can be a stepping stone for those instances when a BSN is not possible.

 Upon obtaining an undergraduate degree, students are eligible to become registered nurses in the state of Virginia.
 In order to do this, students must complete the NCLEX exam and apply for licensure through the Board of Nursing.

 Licensed RNs can further their education and continue down the path to nurse practitionership with either a Master of Science in Nursing or a Doctorate of Nursing Practice degree.
 Interested nurses should expect to spend at least 2 years earning an MSN and 3 or 4 earning a DNP.